DaotanYang/DE-DAE-MD-Data-Interpolation/README.md

 # DE-DAE-MD-Data-Interpolation
-This is a repository for the dissertation: Enhancing Data Interpolation with Dimension-Enhanced Denoising Autoencoder with Multi-Decoder (DE-DAE-MD) on the French Building Energy Performance Dataset. 详细的实验思路以及结果分析请见论文。这个README文件主题提供代码以及代码的复现方法。
+This is a repository for the dissertation: Enhancing Data Interpolation with Dimension-Enhanced Denoising Autoencoder with Multi-Decoder (DE-DAE-MD) on the French Building Energy Performance Dataset.
+Detailed experimental ideas and analyses of the results can be found in the paper.
+This README file mainly provides the code and how it is reproduced.

-## 目录
+## Index
 * [Environment](##Environment)
     * Local
     * Colab